kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 The proposed implementation would be along these lines:
 1. Add a `Resources` section in the `PodSpec` structure.
+1. Update the scheduler to prefer the pod-level resources section to the aggregation of container level resource sections.
 1. Add a parameter to the pod cgroup setup procedure to distinguish between the lifecycle phase of the pod when `InitContainers` are being run and afterwards.
 1. In the initialization lifecycle phase setup the pod-level cgroup should not consider the pod-level definition.
 1. Once the init containers have finished running, the pod-level cgroup limits should be established as per the `Resources` section in the `PodSpec` structure.